-Soy milk is a vegan and lactose-free alternative to milk; it is often used by people who are allergic to — or have an intolerance for — dairy.
-Soy milk has lower calcium and vitamin B content but is richer in iron compared to milk.
-It is extracted from soybeans; it is the liquid that remains after the beans are soaked, ground and strained.
-While cow's milk is most popular, people in various parts of the world are known to consume milk of other mammals such as buffalo, goats and camels.
+Soy milk is a lactose-free, vegan alternative to milk; it is often used by people who have an allergy or intolerance for dairy.
+Soy milk has lower calcium and vitamin B content but is richer in iron compared with cow's milk.

 Contents: Milk vs Soy Milk